 Recommendations made from this study include: (1) Young children respond to music--daily activities should be provided to ensure comfort in exploring and expanding their knowledge of music.
 (2) An integral part of a song is the words--children should be helped to learn the words so the song becomes more meaningful.
 (3) Teachers benefit from education in music--they need knowledge of the elements of music, the advantages of musical experiences, and an awareness of a variety of activities.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Nicholas, Betsy Louise, "The influence of inservice education on young children's responses to music" (1993).
 Teaching and Leadership - Dissertations.
-Paper 156.
+156.